dhis2/dhis2-docs/src/user/configure-programs-in-the-maintenance-app.md

     | Days scheduled (due date) | The program stage notification is sent XX number of days before or after the due date | You need to enter the number of days before or after the scheduled date that the notification will be send. |
     | Program Rule | Notification will be triggered as a result of program rule execution. | Program rule with ProgramRuleActionType.SENDMESSAGE need to be in place to make this trigger successful. |

+    1. **Allow notification to be sent multiple times**

+        This flag can be used if notification is required to be sent multiple times.
+For example in case of repeatable program stage, same notification will be sent as many times as the stage is repeated.

 8. In the **Recipients** field, select who should receive the program stage notification.
 You can select: